seferovrusif/API_Creative_WebSite_SFY/README.md

 ```

 - Ensure you have Visual Studio and MSSQL installed.
-- Configure the `appsettings.json` with your local DB connection string.
+- Configure the `appsettings.json` with your local DB connection string (you can find backup file in this project).
 - Start the API and begin testing endpoints with Postman or Swagger.

 ## License